 Simple directory analysis

-The chart shows the visibility of the three biggest directories of the website on Google.
-The data is shown on a weekly basis and will give you the possibility to evaluate three major points:
+The data box on the directory page of a domain shows the visibility history of the four strongest directories on Google.
+The data is shown on a weekly basis and will give you the possibility to evaluate the following three main points:

-- How did the directories develop in the past or were there any changes in the domain structure
+- How have the directories changed over time, and have there possibly been changes in the domain structure?

-All these questions can be important not only for your own domain, but also for your competitors’.
+All these questions can be interesting not only for your own domain, but also for the domains of your competitors.

-If you hover the mouse over the chart, the Toolbox will let you see the specific data for that week.
+If you hover the mouse over the chart, the directory data of the selected week is displayed.

 Comparison of directories from different domains

-When evaluating a directory, as seen in the search bar at, you can select the entry “Directories” again.
-This will show you the subdirectories of the directory you’re currently analysing, as well as their visibility and Top-100 rankings .
+When evaluating a directory, as seen in the image at, you can select the entry “Directories” again.
+This will show you the subdirectories that achieved the highest rankings .